2006 Stanley Cup Final: Game one

-Game 2
+Game two

 With Roloson's injury, Jussi Markkanen started for the Oilers in game two.
 Although Markkanen had played 37 games in the regular season, sharing the job with Ty Conklin and Mike Morrison, he and Conklin switched back and forth during the playoff as the backup (with the other sitting in the press box as a healthy scratch); he also had not played in a game since March 1, 2006.
-The Hurricanes shut out the Oilers, 5–0, with five different Carolina players scoring goals.
-It was the first time three goaltenders had been used in the Stanley Cup Final since May 1970, when the St. Louis Blues employed Jacques Plante, Glenn Hall and Ernie Wakely on their way to being swept by the Boston Bruins.
+Late in the third period, Edmonton forward Georges Laraque checked Carolina forward Andrew Ladd into the boards, resulting in a major penalty and Laraque being ejected from the game.
+The Hurricanes went on to shut out the Oilers, 5–0, with five different Carolina players scoring goals, and Cam Ward making 25 saves to record his second shutout of the postseason.
+It was the first time three goaltenders had been used in the Stanley Cup Final since 1970, when the St. Louis Blues employed Jacques Plante, Glenn Hall and Ernie Wakely on their way to being swept by the Boston Bruins.